 Net movements on mark-to-market derivatives in respect of transactional currency exposures of the Group in future periods are disclosed in the income statement as foreign exchange and excluded from our calculation of adjusted profit before tax.
 In the half year this amounted to a charge of £6.1m (2021: £3.8m charge).
-The increase in the net liability for derivative financial instruments from 31 March 2022 reflects: (i) the crystallisation of forward contracts that were hedging the first half of this financial year, which are recognised in adjusted operating profit, and; (ii) an uncrystallised reduction in the mark-to-market valuation of forward contracts that will mature over the next 18 months.
+The increase in the net liability for derivative financial instruments from 31 March 2022 reflects: (i) the crystallisation of forward contracts that were hedging the first half of this financial year, which are recognised in adjusted operating profit, and; (ii) an uncrystallised reduction in the mark-to-market valuation of forward contracts from the large fall in the value of Sterling at the balance sheet date against a blended rate achieved on US Dollar forward contracts that will mature over the next 18 months.